Mission & History

 Staff & Volunteers

-- Patient Resource Assistant, Myra Mahon Patient Resource Center
+- Consumer Librarian, Myra Mahon Patient Resource Center

 SuMin is a Library and Information Science graduate student at Pratt Institute focusing on medical librarianship.
 She first started as an intern at Myra Mahon Patient Resource Center (PRC) and learned various ways to assist patients, families, and caregivers make informed decisions about their healthcare.
 As a Patient Resource Assistant, she provides authoritative and up-to-date health information to patrons of the PRC.
 She is a member of Medical Library Association and is available Monday-Friday, 9 AM to 5 PM.